QualiTorque/qualitorque.github.io/docs/intro.md

 ## APPLICATION ENVIRONMENTS - Anytime.
 Anywhere.
+Hello, and welcome to Torque.

-**Torque** is a SaaS platform delivering Infrastructure Automation at Scale for complex, application-centric environments on cloud technologies including AWS, Azure, and Kubernetes.
+**Torque** is a SaaS platform that specializes in delivering Infrastructure Automation at Scale for complex, application-centric environments on cloud technologies including AWS, Azure, and Kubernetes.
 IT leaders and DevOps innovators around the world trust Quali to enable self-service automation and governance to streamline application development, testing, and release to production.

+Torque is not here to reinvent the wheel, and seemlessly integrates with your application deployment tool of choice.
+So whether you're using Terraform modules, Helm chats, CloudFormation templates or some other tool, Torque will know how to deploy your application-as-code on the cloud.
+Using a tool-agnostic approach, you define blueprint templates in YAML files, which reference your application code, and publish them to your end-users through a self-service catalog or automate their deployment and testing via a CI/CD process.
+When a blueprint is launched, Torque orchestrates the deployment of the blueprint's application stack and notifies the end-user by email when the environment is fully deployed and ready to be used.

+### Where are the applications deployed?
+For security and performance reasons, we designed Torque to deploy applications on Kubernetes (EKS on AWS EC2 and AKS on Azure).
+Support for additional cloud providers is currently in development and will be released soon.

+### Can I automate the deployment of Torque blueprints through a CI/CD process?
+Absolutely, Torque supports integration with some of the leading CI/CD tools out there, including Jenkins, Bamboo, CircleCI, TeamCity, GitHub Actions, and more.
+Click [here](/eco-system/ci-cd) and follow our documentation to set up your pipelines and start seeing value.

+### How do you protect my access credentials?
+It's no secret that working with the cloud requires the use of very powerful admin credentials, which can cause some serious damage if they fall in the wrong hands.
+In Torque, your admin credentials are safely tucked away in the system, within what we call Torque compute services, which allow Torque to access and use the Kubernetes cluster on the cloud.
+The blueprints reference the compute services but otherwise cannot access the credentials.
+Same goes for the end-user and CI/CD tool, they have Torque permissions to launch blueprints, while Torque manages the authentication process transparently and securely directly against the cluster.

+### What happens when I no longer need the environment?
+Torque environments have a duration period, which autoamatically ends the environment, deleting all the environment's cloud artifacts from the cluster.
+In addition, Torque allows you to manually end the environment at any time directly from the Torque application.
+The bottom line is that nothing from the environment is left on the cloud.

+### Can I limit the duration of environments?
+Of course.
+The blueprint designer reserves the right to set a duration policy, per blueprint, which sets the maximum duration for that particular blueprint.
+So you can limit the blueprint to a certain time frame, which is especially useful for high-cost blueprints, or let it run indefinitely for environments that need to be online at all times.

-## New to Torque? quick demo is all you need:
+## New to Torque?
+A quick demo is all you need:
 <div align="center">
   <a href="https://youtu.be/kMbJ7IRDV7w"><img src="https://img.youtube.com/vi/kMbJ7IRDV7w/0.jpg" alt="torque"></img></a>
 </div>